edithturn/CKAD-training/Categories/Application-Design-and-Build.md

   <img width="400" height="260" src="../img/cron.png">
 </p>

-A CronJob creates Job periodically on a given schedule.
-It takes a Job defination.
+A CronJob creates Jobs periodically on a given schedule.
+It takes a Job definition.
 For example:

 basic-cronjob-template.yaml